-The Town of Fruita, Colorado, wanted something other than the usual “pioneers” to focus on for Colorado Heritage Week, so the city revived the story of Mike the Headless Chicken.
-In the 1940’s, farmer Lloyd Olsen went to get a chicken for dinner.
-Wanting to leave as much of the neck as possible, he lopped off the chickens head as tightly as he could.
-However, because of a bad aim with the ax, the chicken did not die, and continued to “peck” for food as it walked around the yard.
+The Town of Fruita, Colorado, wanted something other than the usual “pioneers” to focus on for Colorado Heritage Week, so the city revived the story of Mike, the Headless Chicken.
+In the 1940s, farmer Lloyd Olsen went to get a chicken for dinner.
+Wanting to leave as much of the neck as possible, he lopped off the chicken’s head as tightly as he could.
+However, because of a bad aim, the chicken did not die and continued to “peck” for food as it walked around the yard.
 Amazed, Olsen started feeding the chicken with an eyedropper.
 The headless bird, dubbed Mike, appeared in Life magazine and traveled to exhibitions around the country.
 Mike lived for 18 months after his head was chopped off.
 Today, Fruita’s Mike the Headless Chicken Festival is a great success.

 On August 1, 1876, Colorado joined the Union.
-After its first bid for statehood was vetoed by President Andrew Johnson, President Ulysses S. Grant issued a proclamation declaring Colorado a state on August 1, 1876, the year the United States celebrated its centennial.
+After President Andrew Johnson vetoed its first bid for statehood, President Ulysses S. Grant issued a proclamation declaring Colorado a state on August 1, 1876, the year the United States celebrated its centennial.
 Thus, the 38th state is known as the Centennial State.

 Seventeen flags have fluttered over Colorado.

 Colorado is the only state ever to turn down the Olympics.
 In 1972, they stunned the world when residents said they didn’t want the 1976 Winter Olympics.
-In a landmark vote on November 7th, 1972, the voters said by a 62% percent majority that they were unwilling to host the Olympics because of the cost, pollution and population boom it would have on the State Of Colorado, and the City of Denver.
+In a landmark vote on November 7, 1972, the voters said by a 62% percent majority that they were unwilling to host the Olympics because of the cost, pollution, and population boom it would have on the State Of Colorado and the City of Denver.

 Guests stayed in Denver hotels at their own risk until the first hotel with locks on the doors opened in 1872.
 Reported one newspaper at the time: “Guests may lie down to peaceful slumbers, undisturbed by apprehensions of getting their heads blown off.”